 In 2019-2020 she won a Loughborough University Fellowship, during which period she completed two prize-winning academic volumes.
 She chaired the Gendered Lives Research Group from 2015 to 2020 and in 2015-2016 was a Visiting Scholar at the Centre for Life-writing, Wolfson College, Oxford University.

 Jennifer is co-editor of the new Elements in Feminism and Contemporary Critical Theory series for Cambridge University Press.
-She is on the Editorial Board for the Glyphi Contemporary Writers: Critical Essays Series and the journal Prose Studies.
+She is on the Editorial Boards for the Glyphi Contemporary Writers: Critical Essays Series and the journal Prose Studies and was Associate Editor for the journal Contemporary Women’s Writing from 2018-2021.
 She regularly peer-reviews for university presses, journals, funders, and research councils and is a member of the AHRC Peer Review College.

-She is a member of the Modern Languages Association; the British Association for Contemporary Literary Studies; Feminist and Women’s Studies Association; and a Fellow of the HEA.
+She is a member of the Modern Languages Association; the British Association for Contemporary Literary Studies (BACLS); Feminist and Women’s Studies Association; and a Fellow of the HEA.
 She served as Treasurer on the BACLS Executive Committee, 2016 – 2019.

 Jennifer is also a poet and regularly gives readings in the UK and beyond.

 Jennifer’s research focuses on contemporary literature and theories of feminism, sexuality and gender, queer and trans theory, and theories of intimacy, affect, and the emotions.
 She analyses the representation and politics of social and relational organisation.
-This has culminated in the monograph Contemporary Feminist Life-writing: The New Audacity (CUP, 2020), which won the Brtish Association for Contemporary Literary Studies (BACLS) Best Monograph prize in 2021 and the edited collected The New Feminist Literary Studies (CUP, 2020), which won the BACLS Best Edited Collection Prize in 2021.
+This has culminated in the monograph Contemporary Feminist Life-writing: The New Audacity (CUP, 2020), which won the British Association for Contemporary Literary Studies (BACLS) Best Monograph prize in 2021 and the edited collected The New Feminist Literary Studies (CUP, 2020), which won the BACLS Best Edited Collection Prize in 2021 and was a Choice Outstanding Academic Title in the same year.

 Her current monograph project is titled Help: Gender, Care and Outsourcing in Contemporary Literature and examines the figures of the surrogate, the nanny, the cleaner, the nurse, and the carer.

 Jennifer’s teaching areas of expertise are literary and critical theory, especially feminism, queer and gender theory, affect theory, and theories of intimacy and kinship.
-She teaches literature from the twentieth to twenty-first century and contributes to the MA in Creative Writing and the Writing Industries.
+She teaches literature from the twentieth to twenty-first century and contributes to the MA in Contemporary Literature and Culture.

 PhD Supervision – Current